Quality and care safety policy

 A Nosocomial Infection Control Committee (NICC), comprised of representatives from the management department, medical and paramedical staff members and user representatives, devises a pluri-annual action plan including, in particular, the following priorities:

-- evaluation of professional practice,
+- assessment of daily practice,

-- drafting of operating procedures for conducting care,
+- drafting of procedures for dispensing care,

 The chosen themes for such action change in line with national strategies and needs identified within the establishment.
 In particular, they cover the following points: